 Beaten by years of Manchester’s wind and rain, the monument was restored in 2011 and is now looking as vibrant as ever.

 It’s a convenient way to pass the time between trains, as it’s just a stone’s throw from Piccadilly Station.

 The monument sits on a lawn in Manchester University’s science campus, among other interesting sculptures.
 Don’t miss the nearby statue of Archimedes representing his famous theory of displacement eureka moment.

-If you don’t get to see the Vimto monument, at least make sure you sample the purple beverage during your stay.
+If you don’t get to see the Vimto monument, at least make sure you sample this famous purple tipple during your stay in Manchester.